Typically, dogs are the pet most often associated with chewing. However, cats chew too, though to a lesser extent than most canines do.

 The 11 Best Chew Toys for Cats

-1. Hepper Cat Nut Cat Chew Toy – Best Overall
+1. Hepper Catnip Stick Toy – Best Overall

-For those looking for an extremely cheap toy, you might want to consider the Petstages Lil’ Avocato Cat Toy with Catnip.
-This little toy is specifically designed for dental health.
-The outer layer is made with a mesh material, which is meant to clean your cat’s teeth while they chew.
+For those looking for an affordable toy, you should consider the Hepper Flax Mice Set Toy.
+This little toy set is specifically designed for biting, carrying, and chewing!
+The outer layer is made with a breathable mesh material, which can also clean your cat’s teeth while they chew.

 The toy itself is lightweight and great for cats that like batting.
-It isn’t an interactable toy, so you can’t play with your cat.
-However, many cats like it nevertheless.
+It is an interactable toy, so you can play with your cat by playing fetch or dragging and hanging it by the tail.

-If your cat likes catnip, you’ll appreciate that this toy is stuffed with it.
-All cats have a different reaction to catnip.
-If your feline is particularly drawn to it, the scent may encourage them to chew on it.
+If your cat likes catnip, you’ll appreciate that this toy is infused with it.
+If your feline is particularly drawn to the scent, it will encourage them to chew on it.
 This toy cannot be re-stuffed with catnip, though.
 Once the smell is gone, it is gone.

-Because of all these features and the toy’s low price, this is easily the best chew toy for cats for the money.
+Because of all these features and the toy’s great price, this is easily the best budget chew toy for cats.

 For felines that need something a little bit extra, the CatTwig Silver Vine Cat Chew Toy may be a good option.
 This toy is described as the “new catnip.”
 It is made out of silver vine, which many cats like just as much as catnip.
 It’s an all-natural, high-potency toy that features exfoliating bark to help keep your cat’s gums and teeth clean.